 If you have experienced anything like the above, then there may be a chance that you have Anxiety Neurosis.

-Neurosis was a word introduced by Sigmond Freud, an Austrian neurologist and the founder of psychoanalysis.
+Neurosis was a word introduced by Sigmund Freud, an Austrian neurologist and the founder of psychoanalysis.
 Neurosis means an unconscious conflict.
 Anxiety is an emotion, a moment of unease like worry or fear.
 All human beings worry about something in their lives.
 Some worry about their business, some worry about what they are going to do with their lives, etc. But some people worry and panic to the point that they have internal turmoil and overreaction towards anticipated events.
-This is when they are considered to be suffering from an Anxiety Disorder.
+This is when they are considered to be suffering from Anxiety Disorder.

 An anxiety disorder is a mental health disorder characterized by the feeling of worry or fear that is strong enough to interfere with one’s daily life.
 Usually, medical students refer to anxiety disorder as anxiety neurosis.

-Thus, Anxiety Neurosis can be described as an unconscious conflict of emotions leading to unexpected and unpleasant feelings of dread & fear over expected events.
+Thus, anxiety neurosis can be described as an unconscious conflict of emotions leading to unexpected and unpleasant feelings of dread & fear over expected events.

 2) Anxiety Neurosis Types